 group (corporations, dealers, foreigners, mutual funds, or individuals).
 The intraday return on these purchases is calculated as the ratio of the closing price for the stock on that day to the average purchase price of the stock.
 On each day, we construct a portfolio comprised of those stocks purchased within the last ten trading days."

-"Statistical tests are based on the monthly time-series of returns, where we calculate three measures of risk-adjusted performance. "
+"Statistical tests are based on the monthly time-series of returns, where we calculate three measures of risk-adjusted performance.
+"1. "market-adjusted abnormal return by subtracting the return on a value-weighted index"

 2. "estimate Jensen’s alpha by regressing the monthly excess return earned by each